6. 3D Scanning and printing¶

-- Print with the higher resolution to reduce the ammount of porosity on the part surface.
+- Print with the higher resolution to reduce the amount of porosity on the part surface.

 Food-safe use of 3D printed parts:

-- Clean inmediately after every usage, to avoid the food impregnate on the part surface.
+- Clean immediately after every usage, to avoid the food impregnate on the part surface.

 - Don’t put any reactive substance in the 3D printed part.